 The Division of Diversity, Equity and Inclusion exists because WVU is always striving to create the safe, diverse, welcoming community we all deserve.

 The Division of Diversity, Equity and Inclusion seeks to provide university-wide education, support, accountability and leadership on issues relating to diversity to the campus and community.
 We engage in advocacy, policy development, consultation and evaluation to create a more inclusive campus community.
-Through our work, West Virginia University seeks to be a national leader in understanding and addressing oppression: societal inequalities that affect access to, achievement by and inclusion of marginalized people.
+Through our work, West Virginia University seeks to be a national leader in understanding and addressing oppression: societal inequalities that affect access for, achievement by and inclusion of marginalized people.
 We are committed to fostering a community that is safe and affirming for faculty, staff, students and campus visitors.

 This work is actualized in a variety of ways, including: